shakna-israel/NecromancersApprentice/docs/007-Chapter-Seven.md

 Andre raised a hand, feeling the enormous army behind him slow to a stop, and he turned to face it, baring his fangs, "We are vampires!
 There is a man within, who wishes to become a Necromancer!"

-Roars of anger greeted him, and he smiled, "Lets tear it down.
+Roars of anger greeted him, and he smiled, "Let's tear it down.
 Brick by brick."

 ---